 Climate changes occur due to an imbalance between the solar irradiance absorbed by the planet Earth and the volume of energy radiated and reversed back into space.
-The more energy absorbed by the Earth than it radiates is called greenhouse gases concentration.
+The more energy absorbed by the Earth than it radiates is greenhouse gas concentration.
 It leads to an increase in temperature.

-The solution offered to this phenomenon is called solar geoengineering.
+The solution offered to this phenomenon is solar geoengineering.
 The imbalance is addressed by increasing the Earth’s albedo, or solar reflectivity.
-The symptoms of climate change alone are treated through this approach.
+This approach only treats the symptoms of climate change.
 The causes of the issue, however, remain unresolved.
-The temperature of the planet can be reduced by radiating more energy into space than it absorbs.
+The temperature of the planet can decrease by radiating more energy into space than it absorbs.
 It has to do nothing with removing carbon dioxide from the atmosphere and other effects like the acidification of oceans.

 Solar geoengineering is an option that can work well in an emergency.
 It is only a way to buy time to reduce emissions and remove piled-up CO2 from the atmosphere.

-Stratospheric aerosol injection: This process not needing a significant technological application.
+This process not needing a significant technological application.
 It can proceed by releasing reflective aerosols like sulfur dioxide.
-It can be completed by using planes or high-altitude balloons.
+It is completed by using planes or high-altitude balloons.
 Its cooling effect is similar to volcanic ash.
 It can, however, play havoc if carried out in an unregulated way.
 Research reveals that injecting aerosols in the northern hemisphere can result in droughts and hurricanes in Africa and India.

 The other risk is wiping out animal life from the planet due to rapid temperature change.
-This risk is known as “termination shock” and can be caused if the aerosol injection is stopped for any reason.
+“Termination Shock” is a risk that can occur if the aerosol injection stops for any reason.

-Marine-based brightening: The option is focused on increasing albedo.
-It can be done by the use of seawater and spray of sea salt from ships.
-It makes clouds more reflective to release microbubbles.
+The option is focused on increasing albedo.
+It is possible to do this by the use of seawater and a spray of sea salt from ships.
+The process makes clouds more reflective to release microbubbles.
 It has an impact on the surface of the sea to make it more reflective.
 Using this option has an inherent risk of disturbing weather conditions in other parts of the world.

-Cirrus cloud thinning: The Cirrus clouds warm the climate as they are prone to absorb longwave radiation.
+The Cirrus clouds warm the climate as they are prone to absorb longwave radiation.
 Such clouds can be dissipated by seeding dust or similar particles through drones.
-The impact of the process on the weather patterns still needs serious research.
+The impact of the process on weather patterns still needs serious research.

-Space shades: This approach eyes on assembling and installing “giant mirrors”.
+This approach eyes on assembling and installing “giant mirrors”.
 These mirrors also termed “sunshades” can be placed in orbit or possibly at the Lagrange point between the Earth and the sun.
-These mirrors will significantly reduce incoming sunlight that will offset warming from atmospheric CO2.
+These mirrors will significantly reduce incoming sunlight which will offset warming from atmospheric CO2.
 This approach will attract heavy investments in technology.

 Carbon Dioxide Removal

-The present level of CO2 emissions is estimated to remain around the atmosphere roughly for between 300 and 1,000 years.
+Scientists expect the life of the present level of CO2 emissions around the atmosphere roughly between 300 and 1,000 years.
 Decarbonizing the global economy is significant but addressing the emissions accumulated since industrialization is equally a crucial issue.

 Carbon dioxide removal (CDR) is possible by seizing CO2 from the atmosphere and dumping it underground for centuries.
 The capturing of carbon has to do nothing with CDR.
 It is a separate process that involves capturing carbon directly from a smokestack and sequestering it underground.

-Ocean fertilization: The theory says that ocean sides lacking iron can be filled with hundreds of tons of iron filings to stimulate CO2-absorbing algal blooms.
+Ocean fertilization: The theory says that ocean sides lacking iron are subject to filling with hundreds of tons of iron filings to stimulate CO2-absorbing algal blooms.
 A startup named Planktos experimented with it in 2011 but was opposed by the international community for illegal dumping.

 The Moral Issues